JamesDungan/code-institute-data-centric/README.md

 ### Heroku

 The site was deployed to Heroku via new branch (production) which was based on the master branch.
-Environment variables used for the database were replaced with corresponding config vars.
+A new app was created in the Heroku environment.
+Environment variables used for the database and the access keys for the Amazon S3 storage were replaced with corresponding config vars via the heroku dev center.
+Gunicorn server was installed as a dependency and a Procfile was created with the settings required to run the app using gunicorn.

 ### Locally